JamBrain/DairyBox/readme.md

 # DairyBox
 <img align="right" src="https://raw.githubusercontent.com/povrazor/dairybox/master/docs/Logo.png">
 DairyBox is the Web Development Toolchain for Ludum Dare.
-To contribute to the core development, you will be using this suite of tools.
+To contribute to the core website development, you will be using this suite of tools.

-DairyBox uses:
+## DairyBox Uses
 * **Vagrant** - A set of tools for automating and controlling Virtual Machines
 * **VirtualBox** - for hosting and running those Virtual Machines
 * **Scotch/Box** - a flexible preconfigured LAMP VM for Vagrant (Linux+Apache+MySQL+PHP)

 The Ludum Dare website runs LAMP, so for now we'll also use LAMP.
 In the future we may switch to a custom LEMP configuration.
 For details, check out [JuiceBox](https://github.com/povrazor/juicebox).

+## What is Vagrant with Scotch/Box?
+The key thing to understand about working with Vagrant boxes like Scotch/Box is that Vagrant boxes are temporary.
+Though you can connect to the Virtual Machine and install whatever you like, Vagrant boxes work best when you install things via setup scripts.
+That way, they can be *nuked from orbit* whenever you like, giving you fresh/clean install whenever you want one.

+In the case of Scotch/Box, the important files (i.e. the website) lives on your local machine.
+The Scotch/Box VM is pre-configured with a share to those files.
+You simply edit the files in the `www` folder, refresh your browser to see the changes, and commit/push your changes to your GIT repository once you're happy with them.
+Easy.

+Since the files are NOT on the VM, you can safely `vagrant destroy` whenever you need to update DairyBox.

 ## Pre Setup (Part 0)
 * Install **GIT**